Divided We Fall: Defending Against Adversarial Attacks via Soft-Gated Fractional Mixture-of-Experts with Randomized Adversarial Training: Experiments

 In this section, we firstly describe the hardware type and software libraries used in our experiments.
 Then, we present the dataset, target models, and adversarial attacks considered.
 Next, we provide details on the normalization procedure employed during both training and test phases.
 We also explain the learning settings used in our proposed defense system.
 Finally, we introduce the evaluation metrics and demonstrate the attained results.

-\paragraph{Hardware and Implementation} All experiments were conducted on a server equipped with NVIDIA H100 GPU, offering the adequate computational power for MoE training.
-We implemented all the code in PyTorch with torch \texttt{2.7.1} and torchvision \texttt{0.22.0}, and CUDA \texttt{12.8}. \paragraph{Dataset} To conduct our experiments, we use CIFAR-10 \cite{krizhevsky2009learning} dataset, which is an RGB-colored dataset, including 10 labels.
+\paragraph{Hardware and Implementation} {All experiments were conducted on a server equipped with two NVIDIA H100 GPUs each with 80 GB of VRAM, and 512 GB of RAM, offering the adequate computational power for MoE training.
+While we used two NVIDIA H100 GPUs to accelerate experimentation, the proposed DWF architecture is composed of lightweight ResNet-18 experts and is modular.
+Training can be performed on more modest GPU environments by reducing batch size and/or using gradient accumulation; additional ablations on scaling with fewer experts are left for future work.
+Importantly, inference is substantially cheaper than training and can be deployed on commodity GPU hardware.} We implemented all the code in PyTorch with torch \texttt{2.7.1} and torchvision \texttt{0.22.0}, and CUDA \texttt{12.8}.